arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## DL model:
 The DL models directory has all the Deep Learning models(U-Net, FD U-Net, Y-Net, FD Y-Net, Deep ResU-Net, and GAN).
-For more details, refer to our presentation [link for ppt](https://docs.google.com/document/d/10aMYhCaSh42JCJN-5XCa0LroZB0-yOO04gzaahiCZ0s/edit).
 If you have any questions, please contact me at: arumugaraj.m@gmail.com

 ## Dataset preparation